-Shannon Lamb is in her 16th season at WSU after spending the previous two seasons as an assistant coach at Washington State in Pullman, Wash.
-She is in her seventh year as Director of Operations after serving the previous nine seasons as an assistant coach.
+Shannon Lamb is in her 18th season at WSU after spending the previous two seasons as an assistant coach at Washington State in Pullman, Wash.
+She is in her ninth year as Director of Operations after serving the previous nine seasons as an assistant coach.

 During her time as an assistant coach at Wichita State, Lamb helped the Shockers to four Missouri Valley Conference regular-season titles, one MVC Tournament title and three NCAA Tournament appearances.

 As Director of Operations, Lamb is responsible for organizing and planning many events including Alumni Weekend, the annual volleyball banquet, and the volleyball 101 dinner.
 She also coordinates the Little Spikers and Junior Spikers program along with the Shocks Match Club, and volleyball camps and clinics as well as assisting with travel arrangements for the team.